FrBrenno/ma1_stagh500_snellium/camera_control/portfolio/1 - company/Snellium - Company Presentation.md

 ## Business

 Snellium's business is primarily **Research & Development**.
-According to a conversation with the CEO, the company doesn't work on specific projects but rather implements its technology to meet client needs.
-Clients approach Snellium for solutions to their quality control challenges, and the team conducts feasibility studies before signing contracts for implementation.
+According to a conversation with the CEO, the company has one important product which is **Promethe**.
+They put this product in evidence and try to sell contracts of implementation of this technology to meet client needs.
+Promethe is a glass profiler that is used to detect manufacturing defects due its fine precision and can also evaluate glass optical properties.

-The company owns its technology, and once a project is delivered, it is installed at the client's site, with ongoing maintenance provided.
-Clients pay royalties for the continued use of the technology.
-Snellium's revenue comes from regional government subsidies, development contracts, and royalties.
+The company owns its technology - it is the way to be patented, and once a project is delivered, it is installed at the client's site, with ongoing maintenance provided.
+Clients pay **royalties** for the continued use of the technology.
+Snellium's revenue comes from **regional government subsidies, development contracts, royalties and licences**.

-The primary industry they serve is automotive, although the technology has potential applications in other sectors, such as glass for mobile phones, watches, and buildings.
+The primary industry they serve is **automotive**, although the technology has potential applications in other sectors, such as glass for mobile phones, watches, and buildings.
 The automotive industry is a key focus because manufacturers are eager to replace outdated systems and accelerate processes.
 For example, the current method for profiling windshields involves a mechanical system using pistons, which must be calibrated with an expensive template.
 This process is costly, time-consuming, and prone to wear and tear.
 Snellium's technology offers a more efficient solution.

 ## Technology